2025 is going to be a big one for Volkswagen Australia, with all-new EVs hitting showrooms alongside new and facelifted core models.

 Volkswagen Tiguan

-The third-generation VW Tiguan mid-size SUV will arrive early in 2025, with the new model offering a bigger cabin, more boot space, and a thorough dashboard redesign.
+The third-generation VW Tiguan mid-size SUV will land locally in May/June 2025, with the new-generation model offering a bigger cabin, more boot space, and a thorough dashboard redesign.

-It gets more rounded-edge sheet metal, and while a plug-in hybrid powertrain is going to be offered in Europe and other markets, Australia will only score a couple of traditional turbo-petrol engines for the new-look Tiguan.
+It gets more rounded-edge sheet metal, and while a plug-in hybrid powertrain is going to be offered in Europe and other markets, Australia will only score a few traditional turbo-petrol engines for the new-look Tiguan - at least initially.

 Exact powertrain outputs and details are still a long way from confirmed for Australia, but the brand’s local arm has indicated that it will look to have a replacement for the 162TSI petrol all-wheel drive models, which have proven to be the most in-demand among customers.